Skip to main content

 If your hand isn’t stretched high above your head, there’s a decent chance you have a damaged rotator cuff.

-Shoulder weakness is the No. 1 sign of a rotator cuff injury, says Christopher Kim, MD, an orthopaedic surgeon who specializes in sports medicine.
-So if you struggle to lift your arm above your head, it’s likely that there’s something wrong in this part of the shoulder.
+Shoulder weakness is the No. 1 sign of a rotator cuff injury, says Christopher Kim, MD, an orthopedic surgeon who specializes in sports medicine.
+So, if you struggle to lift your arm above your head, it’s likely that there’s something wrong in this part of the shoulder.

 Shoulder weakness is the common symptom across a range of rotator cuff injuries.